RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 - Reflects IoT devices targeted by RIOT<br><br>
     &#x21d2; a microcontroller with devices connected together on a board

-- One application is built for one board with one device and with potentially multiple devices (sensors, actuators, radios)
+- One application is built for one board with one cpu and with potentially multiple devices (sensors, actuators, radios)

 ---